RiceD2KLab/Audubon_F21/README.md

 <h2 id="about-the-project"> About The Project</h2>

 <p align="justify">
-  In order to both improve the accuracy of bird counts as well as the speed, Houston Audubon has asked us to develop machine learning and computer vision algorithms for the detection of birds using images from UAVs, with the specific goals to:
+  In order to both improve the accuracy of bird counts as well as the speed, Houston Audubon and students from the D2K capstone course at Rice University develop machine learning and computer vision algorithms for the detection of birds using images from UAVs, with the specific goals to:
   <ol>
   <li> Count and survey the number of birds.
   <li> Identify different species of detected birds.
-  <li> Determine if detected birds are adults or chicks.
-  <li> Count the number of nests in the UAV images.
 </ol>
 </p>